llamafilm/tesla-http-proxy-addon/.github/ISSUE_TEMPLATE/bug_report.md

  - Addon version:
  - Region:
  - Vehicle model and year
- - Your public domain name
+ - Your public domain name.
+[Any issues related to TLS config will be closed if you don't provide the real domain name]

 **Logs**
 ```